-Identify and provide the category of amount for each liability which you, your spouse, or your dependent child owed to any creditor that exceeded \$10,000 at any time during the reporting period, unless that liability is a revolving charge account (e.g., a credit card).
+Identify and provide the category of amount for each liability that you, your spouse, or your dependent child owed to any creditor that exceeded \$10,000 at any time during the reporting period, unless that liability is a revolving charge account (e.g., a credit card).
 For liabilities other than revolving charge accounts, report the highest amount owed during the reporting period, not the amount owed at the end of the period.
 If the liability was satisfied (i.e., repaid in full) during the reporting period, you may note that on the report.
 For a revolving charge account, value the liability as of the last day of the reporting period, and report only if the value exceeded \$10,000.

+Common types of reportable liabilities include education loans, lines of credit, mortgages (see detailed instructions below), most capital commitments, and liabilities for which you co-signed and have a current legal obligation to repay.
 For each liability, report the name and address (city and state) of the creditor to whom the liability is owed, the type of liability, the date incurred, the interest rate, and the term (if applicable).
-If the interest rate is variable, indicate the range of the rate during the year, or the formula used to vary the rate if it can be determined by public reference, (e.g., prime +2%).
+If the interest rate is variable, indicate the range of the rate during the year, or the formula used to vary the rate if it can be determined by public reference (e.g., prime +2%).
 The reported term may be the original length of the liability or the time remaining until the liability is paid off (in months or years).

-If you are unable to identify the creditor for a liability, and in the report you certify that you made a good faith effort but were unable to do so, you may give the name and address of the fiduciary, rather than the providing the name of the actual creditor.
+If you are unable to identify the creditor for a liability, and in the report you certify that you made a good faith effort but were unable to do so, you may give the name and address of the fiduciary, rather than providing the name of the actual creditor.